What is Shareholder Resolution?

 #2 – Special Resolution

-Special resolution means the resolution being passed at the annual meeting with a majority of not less 75% of votes by the shareholders, present or in proxy, or by-poll.
-Specific and significant cases regarding the conduct of the business to be carried out require a special resolution.
+A special resolution is passed at the annual meeting with a majority of not less than 75% of votes by the shareholders, present or in proxy, or by-poll.
+Specific and significant cases regarding the business conduct to be carried out require a special resolution.
 Special instances in which a special resolution is required to be passed are:

-- Any amendment to be carried out in memorandum or article of association;
+- Any amendment to be carried out in the memorandum or article of association;

 - Change in the name in which the company carries on business;